Zero-Shot Learning for Requirements Classification: An Exploratory Study: Related Work

 One of the early works on security requirements classification was by Knauss \textit{et al.}~\cite{knauss2011supporting}, who used a Bayesian classifier to identify security-relevant requirements on three industrial datasets.
 These datasets are also used in our paper (aggregated into the \textit{SeqReq} dataset).
 They achieved precision $> 0.8$ and recall $>0.9$.
 In another work, Riaz \textit{et al.}~\cite{riaz2014hidden} proposed an approach to extract security-relevant sentences from requirements documents.
 They used a dataset of 10,963 sentences belonging to six different documents from the healthcare domain.
 The proposed approach was semi-automatic and based on KNN (K-nearest Neighbours) classification.
 The authors achieved a precision of $0.82$, and a recall of $0.79$.

 Addressing the lack of domain-specific data sets, Munaiah \textit{et al.}~\cite{munaiah2017domain} proposed a domain-independent classification model for identifying domain-specific security requirements.
-The proposed approach, a one-class SVM classifier, was used to identify general descriptions related to software security weaknesses, but not the actual security requirements \textit{per se}.
-The authors showed that the one-class classifier achieved an average precision, recall and F1-score of 0.67, 0.70 and 0.68, respectively.
+The proposed approach, a one-class SVM classifier, was used to identify general descriptions related to software security weaknesses, but not the actual security requirements \textit{per se}, as the classifier was trained using the Common Weakness Enumeration database \citep{christey2013common}.
+The authors showed that the one-class classifier achieved an average precision and recall of 0.67 and 0.70 respectively.
 Varenov \textit{et al.}~\cite{varenov2021security} compared the performance of different LMs, namely BERT, XLNET, and DistilBERT, for security requirements classification.
 They identified $1,086$ security requirements of seven different classes collected from multiple existing datasets, such as PURE~\cite{ferrari2017pure}, SecReq~\cite{knauss2011supporting} and Riaz's dataset~\cite{riaz2014hidden}.
-Unlike previous studies, this work aimed to classify security requirements into more fine-grained classes, i.e., Confidentiality, Integrity, Availability, Accountability, Operational, Access Control, and Other.
-DistilBERT achieved the best results, with F1-score of 0.78.
+Unlike previous studies, the work by Varenov \textit{et al.}~\cite{varenov2021security} aimed to classify security requirements into more fine-grained classes, i.e., Confidentiality, Integrity, Availability, Accountability, Operational, Access Control, and Other.
+DistilBERT achieved the best results, with precision of 0.80 and recall of 0.82.